yalexhwang/e-commerce/README.md

 - Bootstrap, UI Bootstrap
 - JavaScript
 - AngularJS
-  - ngRoute, ngCookies
-- Node.js
+- Express.js with Node.js
-  - Express
-  - bcrypt
-- MongoDB
-  - Mongoose
+- MongoDB/Mongoose

 ##API
 - Stripe: a platform for online payments (https://stripe.com/docs)

 ##Basic Functionality
 - Create a new account (a new document, following 'user' schema, added to 'Users' collection in MongoDB database)